systemslab21/rail-lab-docs/VehiclePosition/README.md

 - Speed
   - The current speed of the vehicle in m/s.
   - This value can be used by the lab to interpolate and predict the current location of the train.
-- Reset ID
+- Session ID
-  - Opaque identifier string that does not change unless a train-side reset was performed
+  - Opaque identifier string that can be freely chosen
+  - Remains constant unless a train-side reset was performed
   - Can be changed without resetting the distance
   - Should be reset when the reference value of the sensor is reset